siddhant56/jbook-bundler-cli/README.md

-# Code Output Viewer
+# Jbook Documentation Tool

 This is a cli application that will fire up a React web application that transpiles and bundles code, allowing users to view the output in a dedicated window.
-It provides a platform to add code descriptions, write code snippets, and immediately visualize the output.
+It provides a platform to add code descriptions, write code snippets, and immediately visualize the output making it as a perfect documentation tool for javascript developers.

 ## Features